Knowledge-based systems

 A knowledge-based system (KBS) is a computer program that reasons and uses a knowledge base to solve complex problems.
-The term is broad and refers to many different kinds of systems.
-The one common theme that unites all knowledge based systems is an attempt to represent knowledge explicitly and a reasoning system that allows it to derive new knowledge.
-Thus, a knowledge-based system has two distinguishing features: a knowledge base and an inference engine.
+Knowledge-based systems were the focus of early artificial intelligence researchers in the 1980s.
+The term can refer to a broad range of systems.
+However, all knowledge-based systems have two defining components: an attempt to represent knowledge explicitly, called a knowledge base, and a reasoning system that allows them to derive new knowledge, known as an inference engine.